 A Fit Plan can be a short term plan for an upcoming 10k or marathon, or a longer term season plan; for example to plan out an entire cycling season.
 Fit Plan is designed around phases and workouts.
 A Fit Plan contains several phases, and a phase contains several workouts.
 Often there may be 4 to 6 phases in a plan (base, build, peak, etc.), however phases can be used to break up portions of your plan in any way you like.

 As you design your training plan use the various summary charts and statistics to help you plan, avoid injury, and predict where you'll be as the season progresses and race day approaches.

 The Fit Plan plugin adds a new view to SportTracks and is accessed through the view menu as shown below:

 The first time Fit Plan is called up, a default 24 week plan will be created for you.
-It's ready to modify to suit your needs.How to Setup a plan:
+It's ready to modify to suit your needs.

 The basic steps are listed below:

 1) Decide on the time period for your training plan (when the overall plan starts and ends).
 Set the start date.
 Set this first because changing start dates later on will cause the entire plan to shift.
 Click the calendar icon by the plan name to open the date picker.